Full Guide on How to Grow Poppy Flowers

 Read more

-Remove and destroy affected leaves, avoid overhead watering, and apply fungicides if needed.
-Improving air circulation around the plants can also help prevent the disease.
+Therefore, remove and destroy affected leaves, avoid overhead watering, and apply fungicides if needed.

 Read more